-Adela S. Valdez, M.D., practices medicine in Harlingen, Texas, where she was born and raised.
+Adela S. Valdez, M.D., has practiced medicine in Harlingen, Texas, where she was born and raised.
 During more than twenty years of practice, Dr. Valdez has held many positions and accomplished many firsts.
 She has been a clinical instructor, medical director, professor, New York University Fellow in Health Care Policy, and a graduate of Leadership Texas (an organization which "develops programs and projects to advance and improve the personal, economic, and professional status of women.").
 Yet the thing Valdez values most is simply being a "role model," paving the way for others with similar backgrounds and obstacles.

 "Having a very typical South Texas Hispanic upbringing, I never thought of becoming a physician until I realized that I had an aptitude and passion for the sciences," said Dr. Valdez, who graduated magna cum laude with a biology major at the University of Houston in 1973.
 "Having done well in the sciences gave me the confidence that I needed to seriously consider a health profession.
 Looking beyond that, I also saw myself returning to my hometown and providing medical services to a traditionally medically underserved area.
 Essentially, giving back to my community."
 Since returning to her hometown in 1985, Dr. Valdez has combined clinical, administrative, and teaching duties with service on numerous local and national organizations.